Troy City Schools

-Troy City Schools is the school district serving Troy, Ohio.
+Troy City Schools is the school district headquartered Troy, Ohio.

+It includes most of the city of Troy.

 On February 10, 2014 Eric Herman, the district superintendent, notified Troy City Schools board of education that the Ohio School Facilities Commission gave the district a $17,985 grant to buy a security communication system.
 This would allow school employees to immediately send alerts to police officer vehicles and school offices.